shopware/docs/guides/plugins/plugins/administration/add-error-handling.md

 }
 ```

-Those computed properties can then be normally used in your templates:
+Those computed properties can then be used in your templates the familiar way:

 ```html
 <div>